ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 Descaling an iron is a very important part of the device maintenace.
 It should be repeated regularly, at least once in two months.
 Cleaning iron this way can make it last much longer without any malfunction.

 If you're wondering how to clean an iron and get rid of limescale - there are several methods to choose from.
 The easiest way is to buy a descaler.
-Puring this strong chemical into the device gets rid of the scale in no time.
+Pouring this strong chemical into the device gets rid of the scale in no time.

 {:.distinction.distinction-information}
 Descaler is a very cheap product.
 It is completely safe for irons so there is no worry that it could damage your device.

 Another, even less costly method to clean an iron with a scale buildup is a solution of vinegar with water.
-Pour it into the water tank and star ironing a cloth unti the scale fall off onto it.
-When ironing you will smell a characteristic scent of vinegar.
+Pour it into the water tank and start ironing a cloth until the scale falls off.
+When ironing, you will smell a characteristic scent of vinegar.

 One more, very popular and cheap way to clean an iron off scale is using a citric acid solution.
 To make it, mix a glass of water with three tablespoons of acid.
 Similar to the previous method, turn on the iron and start irining a cloth.
 The scale should fall out of the steam holes.

 {:.distinction.distinction-information}
 There are irons that have a special function called _calc-clean_ or _self-clean_.
-It informs the user when the device needs to be cleaned - usually by truning a special light on.
+It notifies the user when the device needs to be cleaned.
+It is typically signalled by a special light.

 {% faqItem %}
 {% faqQuestion %}